eea/eea.docker.plonesaas/README.md

-# Plone 5 with RelStorage, RestAPI, ElasticSearch, Memcached, Async, Graylog, Sentry and more support
+# Plone 5 with RelStorage, RestAPI, Memcached, Graylog, Sentry and more support

 Plone 5 with built-in support for:
 * RelStorage
 * RestAPI
-* ElasticSearch
 * Memcached
-* zc.async
 * Graylog
 * Sentry
-* Taxonomy
 * Faceted Navigation
 * Faceted Inheritance
 * Image Cropping
-* Easy Form

 This image is generic, thus you can obviously re-use it within your own projects.